 Nationally known recording artists and 200 SPARC students – with and without disabilities – will take the stage together for a night of music, dance, visual art, and inspiring human connection for what has become one of Richmond’s favorite and most anticipated annual performances.

-SPARC’s LIVE ART: DREAM will be presented on Sunday, June 11, at 5 p.m. at Richmond, Virginia’s Altria Theater.
+SPARC’s LIVE ART: DREAM is Sunday, June 11, at 5 p.m. at Richmond, Virginia’s Altria Theater.